Dispelling the $\sqrt{L}$ myth for the High-Luminosity LHC

-assuming LHC upgrades do not affect the cross sections of signal, $\sigma_S$, or background, $\sigma_B$.
+assuming LHC upgrades do not change the centre-of-mass energy $\sqrt{s}$, and therefore the cross sections of signal, $\sigma_S$, or background, $\sigma_B$, stay unchanged.
 Similarly, for SM measurements with a negligible amount of background events $B$ compared to signal events $S$, the statistical uncertainty $\delta$ is obtained from the variance of a Poisson distribution and hence scales as $\delta \sim \sqrt{S} \sim \rL$.
 Despite a considerable increase in the LHC's luminosity, this implies only a modest sensitivity increase in searches for new physics and in measuring SM parameters.
 More complex is the prediction of the evolution of systematic uncertainties, originating from different sources that constitute the leading uncertainties in some cases.
 On this basis of a simple rescaling of the number of signal and background events with the integrated luminosity, several analyses have assessed the LHC physics potential~\cite{Dainese:2019rgk} for the HL-LHC.
 In these analyses, the systematic uncertainties have been estimated assuming different scenarios, reaching from unchanged uncertainties with respect to existing analyses to reducing them by either a factor of two or by \rL scaling.
 The HL-LHC projections contribute to a relatively gloomy outlook for the collider physics programme of the coming decades.
-Some of these projections continue to inform the future strategy of particle physics~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Butler:2023eah}.
+Some of these projections and their updates continue to inform the future strategy of particle physics~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Butler:2023eah}.